destaMo/Scrum-Notes/content/web_development/skills/testing_expertise.md

 ### 🎤 Interview

-- What should we test in E2E?
+- What should we test and avoid in E2E?
-- What should we avoid in E2E tests?
 - What is conditional testing and when is it helpful?
 - What are pros and cons of using mocked data over real data, when would you use it and why?
 - How to work with requests (waiting/reading data/overwriting)?
 - How to debug test runs?
 - How would you prepare your app to run E2E tests on it?
+- What are and how to deal with flaky tests?

 ### 📝 Katas